Low Back Pain

 Psychological Factors

-John Sarno's 1991 book Healing Back Pain: The Mind-Body Connection, despite it's age, offers insight into psychological factors such as repressed anger and axiety, that may be the source of back pain for some.
+John Sarno's 1991 book Healing Back Pain: The Mind-Body Connection, despite it's age, offers insight into psychological factors such as repressed anger and anxiety, that may be the source of back pain for some.
 He's named this condition Tension Myositis Syndrome (TMS).
-We read the book and fairly haphazardly followed the recommendations (a number of psychology-based self-examination tasks) and did gain some relief for a few months, as with most of the recommendations in this article.
+I read the book and fairly haphazardly followed the recommendations (a number of psychology-based self-examination tasks) and did gain some relief for a few months, as with most of the recommendations in this article.

 Healing Back Pain: The Mind-Body Connection by John E. Sarno, MD - Amazon UK